 I enjoy watching cleantok TikToks.
 They’re so therapeutic and, perhaps oddly enough, inspiring to watch.
 Kaeli posts minimalist videos of her cleaning her apartment, refreshing certain parts of the house, and her daily routines.
 And they rack up millions of views!
 If you’re into ASMR, follow this account.
 Now if you’ll excuse me, I need to go clean my house now…

-Who says lunchboxes have to be boring!
+Who says lunchboxes have to be boring?
 If you have zero ideas and need major help in the “fancy lunchbox” department, refer to Jessica’s TikTok.
 This cool mum of three has crafted plenty of delish-looking bento boxes for her daughters.
-From Minions-themed lunches to rainbow pasta and waffles, you’ll defo be inspired and copy down these ideas to emulate.
+From Minions-themed lunches to rainbow pasta and waffles, you’ll defo be inspired and copy down these ideas.

 Need help preparing for that job interview or how to negotiate your salary?
 Check out Shadé’s TikTok.
 It’s packed with informative clips and presented in a calming, inspiring manner.
 If you managed to clinch that job or pay raise after this, you know who to thank!
 Shadé also touches on human psychology, including emotional self-regulation and how to reduce stress.